aleksanderkrauze/chimp/README.md

 # Chimp
 *Chimp is a modern parser*.
-It is a header only c++17 library for parsing command line arguments.
+It is a c++17 library for parsing command line arguments.
 It is heavily inspired by Rust's great library [clap](https://crates.io/crates/clap).

 Parts of this document should be treated as a road map for the future rather than description of